Speed Racer: The Mammoth Car

 Appearing only in the anime, it is supposedly the largest racing vehicle in the world.
-Similar in design to an extremely long trailer truck, the Mammoth Car is mostly red and is built by Speed Racer villain Cruncher Block.
+Similar in design to a road train, the Mammoth Car is mostly red and is built by Speed Racer villain Cruncher Block.
 The Mammoth Car was built almost entirely of $50,000,000 in stolen gold bars.
 This amount of gold, however, would actually occupy only 74 cubic feet, based on the then price of gold of $35 per ounce.
 By entering it in "The No Limit World Race", Cruncher wished to smuggle the gold out of the country.
 The Mammoth Car's main engine has 7500 hp.
 Each wheel also has an engine with 1500 hp, giving it a total of 30000 hp.
 It can travel at 500 mi/h, on any kind of road or terrain.
 It makes screeching sounds reminiscent of Godzilla.
 It has magnetic brakes and is over 200 yd long, making the Mammoth Car one of the most interesting cars in the series.
 It was destroyed after it crashed into an oil refinery and melted into its original gold form by the intense heat.

 The Mammoth Car makes a small cameo in the 2008 film in the scene where Cruncher Block interrogates Taejo Togokhan (a character created for the movie) after he resists Royalton Industries in the race-fixing business.
 They were interrupted by Racer X, who battles the Mammoth and saves Taejo.
 The Mammoth Car in this movie is shown to have view ports for its drivers to shoot out of, just like in the original series, and it is shown to fire missiles from its grill.

 The Mammoth Car also makes an appearance along with Flash Marker Jr.'s X3 in Speed Racer: The Next Generation in the second and third episodes of "The Fast Track" saga, as an enemy program of the show's virtual racing track.
 Although the Mammoth Car is rendered in CGI after its original anime design, the car is missing its grill and many other details that had appeared in the original anime.
 The Mammoth Car in this episode makes the same sound as it did in the anime.
 It pays homage to the original series by using its signature attack of surrounding and circling a rival.